 - VIC – Notice to vacate to tenant/s of rented premises

-Again, how you’re required to hand the information to your tenant differs from state to state.
-While in NSW, it’s okay to leave it in your tenant’s mailbox, the laws in Victoria make it so that you need to serve a notice by hand, by registered post, or by electronic communication if the tenant has consented to be contacted this way.
+How a landlord or property manager is required to hand the information to their tenant differs by jurisdiction.
+It’s okay to leave the notice in your tenant’s mailbox if you live in NSW, but the laws in Victoria require you to serve a notice by hand, by registered post, or by email if the tenant has given consent to be contacted this way.

-The safest and surest way of serving notice no matter where you’re located is to hand it to the tenant in person.
-Sending by registered post is also an option, but you’ll need to make sure to factor in the postage dates.
+The surest way of serving notice is to deliver it to the tenant in person.
+You may also send it by registered post, but you’ll need to factor in the postage dates.

-It’s crucial when issuing the termination notice to check, check, and check again.
-If you miss any essential details, the tenant can dispute the termination of the lease on the basis that the notice was invalid.
+When issuing the termination notice, triple check every detail.
+If you miss any essential information, the tenant may dispute the lease termination on the basis that the notice was invalid.

-If your tenant does not vacate by the date specified on the termination notice, then you should apply to your state’s Tribunal.
-You’re required to use within a certain period of the termination date written on the termination notice – again, this time frame varies, ranging from 2 weeks in Queensland to 30 days in Western Australia.
+If the tenant does not vacate by the date specified on the termination notice, then you may notifiy your state’s Tribunal and apply for an order.
+You must use it within the termination date period stated on the termination notice, and it varies, ranging from two weeks in Queensland to thirty days in Western Australia.